Unexplainable or Not with Wyatt Cenac

 That's also very helpful.

-So first we've got our supervising producer, Meredith Hodnat.
+So, first, we've got our supervising producer, Meredith Hodnott,

-You might know him from HBO's problem areas with Wyatt Sinek or his topic show, aka Wyatt Sanak.
+You might know him from HBO's Problem Areas with Wyatt Sanak or his topic show, aka Wyatt Sanak.
+Please welcome Wyatt Sanak.

 So if everyone right now, if you could just all collectively boo,